Wiz Khalifa: 2010–2012: Mainstream success, Rolling Papers and O.N.I.F.C.

-2013–present: Blacc Hollywood and Rolling Papers 2
+2013–present: Blacc Hollywood, "See You Again" and Rolling Papers 2

 In April 2013, Khalifa revealed that after having his son he decided to work on a new album that he was planning to release in 2013.
-On April 17, 2013, Wiz Khalifa and Curren$y announced that they will drop their collaboration EP Live in Concert on April 20, 2013.
+On April 17, 2013, Wiz Khalifa and Curren$y announced that they would drop their collaboration EP Live in Concert on April 20, 2013.
 The EP featured seven new songs.
 On June 24, 2013, he announced that his fifth studio album would be titled Blacc Hollywood and would be released in 2013.
 On September 3, 2013, Khalifa revealed he had recorded songs with Miley Cyrus and Juicy J for Blacc Hollywood.
 In October 2013, Mannie Fresh confirmed that he provided production for the album.

 On February 11, 2014, Khalifa released Blacc Hollywood's first single titled "We Dem Boyz".
 On March 31, 2015, Wiz Khalifa released an EP with fellow Taylor Gang artist Ty Dolla $ign, Talk About It in the Morning.
 That same month, Khalifa and Charlie Puth released the song "See You Again", a tribute to Paul Walker, who died during filming for Furious 7.

 After releasing several "Weedmixes" on SoundCloud, including "Ziplocc" and "Maan!", Wiz took to Twitter to create hype about his new mixtape, 28 Grams, which was due to be released on May 25, 2014.
 However, Wiz was arrested in El Paso, Texas for marijuana possession the day before, and there were fears that the mixtape would be pushed back.
 After posting a "jail selfie" and hashtagging "FreeTrapWiz" on Twitter, he was released hours later, meaning the mixtape would go ahead with its intended release date.